Published on February 26th, 2015 | by Ruben0

 12 Years / 15 Years old

 In 2005, two other age statements were officially recognized by the Consejo Regulador: 12 Years old and 15 Years old.
-However they are not frequently seen on the market.
-Two notable exceptions are Bodegas Williams & Humbert who have a 12 years old Collection series and a Dry Sack 15 Years old, and El Maestro Sierra with their Amontillado 12yo and Oloroso 15yo.
+Until recently they were not frequently seen on the market, but more and more bodegas are picking it up.
+Some of the advocates are Bodegas Williams & Humbert who have a 12 years old Collection series and a Dry Sack 15 Years old, or El Maestro Sierra with their Amontillado 12yo and Oloroso 15yo.
+Barbadillo has also introduced the 12 Year Old statement on most of its premium wines as did Diéz-Mérito for their Bertola range.
 There’s no special sticker or icon, it’s just the possibility to print the age on the label which is otherwise not allowed.

-Both age statements seem rather arbitrary, and it’s strange for bodegas to be able to mention two specific ages but not ’14 years old’ or ’18 years old’, although this would be just as easy / difficult to prove.
-Under 20 years, C-14 dating becomes unreliable, so the only possible proof is a written track of solera manipulations, something a lot of bodegas are unable (or unwilling) to expose, which explains the limited popularity of these age statements compared to the traditional VOS / VORS categories.
+Both age statements seem rather arbitrary perhaps, and it’s strange for bodegas to be able to mention two specific ages but not ’14 years old’ or ’18 years old’, although this would be just as easy / difficult to prove.
+Under 20 years, C-14 dating becomes unreliable, so the only possible proof is a written track of solera manipulations, something bodegas are often unable (or unwilling) to expose, which explains the limited popularity of these age statements compared to the traditional VOS / VORS categories.